solana-labs/ecosystem/projects/hxro.md

 discord: https://discord.com/invite/kFUTYnm
 ---

 Hxro is a cryptocurrency platform that offers perpetual, time-based digital derivatives markets.
-Hxro provides a simplified way to interact with the market, giving traders an alternative way to express a view on price, hedge risk and trade digital assets.
+We provide a simplified way to interact with the market, giving traders an alternative way to express a view on price, hedge risk, and trade digital assets.
 Solana was listed on Hxro in Q1 of 2021.